Track: Bookings – Inquiries – Form Fills – Calls – Chats!

 2)Turn ecommerce on in Google Analytics

-This is a lot easier than doing it yourself, or hiring someone to do it, so make sure when you are shopping around for vacation rental software, they include the feature of being easily integrated with Google Analytics.
+This is a lot easier than doing it yourself, or hiring someone to do it, so make sure when you are shopping around for vacation rental software that they include the feature of being easily integrated with Google Analytics.
 This is especially important if you plan on doing online marketing for your properties.

 Set Your Goals